andygrunwald/your-connection-deserves-a-name/mysql/python/README.md

 2021/07/31 08:39:14 Connecting to MySQL on mysql://root:secret@127.0.0.1/dummy  ...
 Successful
 2021/07/31 08:39:14
 2021/07/31 08:39:14 Keeping the connection open ...
-2021/07/31 08:39:14 You can connect to the PostgreSQL database and execute the query:
+2021/07/31 08:39:14 You can connect to the MySQL database and execute the query:
 2021/07/31 08:39:14 	SELECT
 2021/07/31 08:39:14 	    session_connect_attrs.ATTR_VALUE AS program_name,
 2021/07/31 08:39:14 	    processlist.*